 FHWA-NHI-130055 Safety Inspection of In-Service Bridges MTS

-NOTE: This course was updated in 2012 and 2015 and now contains mandatory prerequisite requirements for participants and host requirements in preparation for the field exercises.
-See details below.
+This course also contains new MANDATORY requirements for participants and host in preparation for in-the-field exercises.

-Participants will be asked to complete mid-term and end-of-course assessments each with a cumulative score of 70% or better to successfully complete the course and receive a certificate of completion.
+Participants are required to attend 100% of the sessions of the course and successfully complete mid-term and end-of-course assessments with a cumulative score of 70% or better to receive a certificate of completion.
 The sponsoring agency/State may monitor the examinations and retain the scores to qualify or certify bridge inspectors.
-Satisfactory completion of this course will fulfill the comprehensive bridge inspection training requirements of the National Bridge Inspection Standards.
 Note: Many States have additional requirements to become a bridge inspection team leader.

-Participant Prerequisite Requirement: ALL participants must have met one of the three prerequisite requirements for participation in this course** and bring a course completion certificate bearing their name to the first day of the class.
+Participant Prerequisite Requirement: ALL participants must have met one of the two prerequisite requirements for participation in this course, and must provide the course completion certificate bearing their name prior to the first day of class.
 The passing score for all prerequisites is 70% or better.
-Individuals have the option to complete one of the following three prerequisite requirements: 1) 130054 Engineering Concepts for Bridge Inspectors, a 5-day Instructor-led course; 2) 130101 Introduction to Safety Inspection of In-Service Bridges, a 14-hour Web-based training and assessment; or 3) 130101a Prerequisite Assessment for Safety Inspection of In-Service Bridges, a Web-based assessment.

 Upon completion of the course, participants will be able to: